 |N’Swakamok Friendship Centre – Cultural awareness with Will Morin||Monday,

 DATES, TIMES, AND VENUES ARE SUBJECT TO CHANGE.

-The Good Food Box program's mission is to build a community where everyone has access to affordable fresh vegetables and fruit: http://goodfoodboxsudbury.ca/
+The goal of the Good Food Box initiative is to build a community where everyone has access to affordable fresh vegetables and fruit: www.goodfoodboxsudbury.ca

 You receive a variety of fresh fruits and vegetables, depending on what’s in season and what is affordable at that time.
 There is a minimum of two local items in each box.

 - LARGE BOX (ideal for a family or to split with someone) – $17